-1. That the North Pender Island Local Trust Committee endorses the proposed Goals, Objectives and Actions of the attached draft Housing Action Plan dated March 11, 2025, and directs staff to proceed with further community consultation prior to final endorsement of the Plan.
+1. That the North Pender Island Local Trust Committee gives final endorsement to the attached Housing Action Plan dated May 14, 2025, and directs staff to proceed with Housing Action Plan implementation.

 REPORT SUMMARY

 This report is to seek direction from the North Pender Island Local Trust Committee (LTC) on the attached draft Housing Action Plan which is a key deliverable of the LTC's Housing Access and Affordability Project.